Mexico's COVID-19 death toll could be 60% higher than official count | Health

 Mexico's COVID-19 death toll could be 60% higher than official count

-COVID-19-related deaths in Mexico likely exceed the confirmed toll by about 60%, health ministry data released on Wednesday showed.
-Authorities have previously said the fatalities likely far exceed the official count, and the latest figure is in line with data published in March.
-Mexico's official COVID-19 death toll has since risen to 232,803.
+COVID-19-related deaths in Mexico likely exceed the confirmed toll by about 60%, Health Ministry data released on Wednesday showed.
+Authorities have said previously that fatalities likely far exceed the official count, and the latest figure is in line with data published in March.

-By that date, the country had recorded 221,647 confirmed deaths from COVID-19, meaning the additional deaths recorded by the health ministry based on a search of death certificates represented a 58.5% increase.
-Mexico's official COVID-19 death toll has since risen to 232,803.
+The country had recorded 221,647 confirmed deaths from COVID-19 by that date, meaning the additional deaths recorded by the Health Ministry based on a search of death certificates represented a 58.5% increase.
+Mexico's official number of COVID-19 infections stands at 2,519,269 and its death toll at 233,047, after the Health Ministry on Wednesday reported 6,105 new infections and 244 more deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)